chris-misa/mace/README.md

 ```
 # make
 ```
+So far only tested on release 4.15.0.

 ## Run

 ```
-# insmod ./mace.ko
+# insmod ./mace.ko outer_dev=<ifindex of outer network interface>
 ```

 ## Mace Interface

-On inserting the module, a network namespace aware device file is created at /dev/mace.
+Mace uses the kernel's device model to communicate per-packet latencies to userspace and to allow control of mace internals from userspace.
+The following files are created after module initilization:

+### /dev/

+* `mace`

+Reads from this file return outstanding egress and ingress latencies for the current net namespace and remove them from the queue.

+* `mace_pipe`

-Reads from this device block, returning egress and ingress latencies in nanoseconds as they are computed by the module.
+Reads from this file block, returning egress and ingress latencies in nanoseconds as they are computed by the module.

-Generally containers will have to be granted access to this device.
-In docker, user `--device /dev/mace:/dev/mace` option.

-### Knobs
+### /sys/class/mace/

 * `mace_on`